 Requirements for the M.A. degree consist of a total of 30 credits.
-Students may take a maximum of 6 credits for work in independent studies and internships (PLSC 595 and 596).
+Of these 30 hours, students may take a maximum of 6 credits for work in independent studies and internships (PLSC 595 and 596).
 The one exception is 596 credits that are taken at ICPSR.
 Students should generally complete the M.A. requirements within four semesters.